THE MUDDLE FAMILIES

 Lewis and Anne’s second known child was Alfred F Hook whose birth was registered in Uckfield registration district in Sussex during the 4th quarter of 1913.

 When she was 25 years old Kate married 26-year-old Frederick Knight at the Wesleyan Church at Cross-in-Hand in Sussex on 11 November 1903.
 Frederick was then a farm labourer living at Pounsley Farm in Blackboys, and Kate was a dressmaker living at Pankhurst (probably an error for Brookhurst) in Blackboys.
 Frederick was the son of John George and Mary Ann Knight; he had been born at Mayfield in Sussex and his birth was registered during the 4th quarter of 1876.
+In the census of 2 April 1911 they were living at Highfield in Mayfield where Frederick was a farmer.
 In 1917 Frederick was a farmer when he acted as one of the executors of the will of his father-in-law, James Muddle.
 They had at least one child born in Uckfield registration district during the 2nd quarter of 1920.

 Frederick and Kate’s only known child was Hubert F Knight whose birth was registered in Uckfield registration district in Sussex during the 2nd quarter of 1920.